How Do Boys and Girls Learn Differently?

 Provide toys and activities that encourage her to build and manipulate things.
 Puzzles, construction toys, and blocks are great choices for both girls and boys.

 Talk it through.
 When she gets stuck on her homework, she might benefit from discussing the problem and various approaches to solving it.
-Or she can write you an email describing her struggle to solve the problem.
+Since she may have an easier time with writing, she can write down her thought processes when solving the problems.

 Point out everyday math and science concepts.
 For example, when you slice a pizza, show her how you’re using fractions.
 If you’re adding a deck onto your house, let her use a computer program to design it based on the required dimensions.